RyanFleck/Manuals/content/tools/adf.md

 must be considered when applying a data factory in your solution architectures.

 - The **Lookup Activity** supports a max of 5000 rows or 4mb of data returned
+- The **GetMetaData Activity** supports a max of 5000 items of 4mb of data returned
 - The **ForEach Activity** supports a max of 100,000 output items
 - You can't nest **ForEach** activities
 - Errors quite often don't mean what they say: